Mayoralty of Sergey Sobyanin: Public transport

 In 2011, Sergey Sobyanin signed a decree on procurement for the 2011-2012 year, more than 2,100 buses in new modifications, and since 2011 they have been implemented the program implementation of Bus rapid transit systems on dedicated lanes for public transport.

 In 2012, Sobyanin announced plans to build 70 new Metro stations.
 The adopted program for the development of the Moscow Metro until 2020, worth about 1 trillion rubles, provides for the construction of 76 stations and more than 150 km of lines.
 Several new stations (Zhulebino, Novokosino, Kotelniki and Rumyantsevo) are located outside the Moscow Ring Road.
 The program includes both the extension of existing lines and the construction of new ones, including a Large Circle Line.

 In October 2016, in the central districts of the city was launched the "Magistral" — a program to optimize the route network of public transport and the reorganization of routes of main, inter-district and social importance.

 Experts and citizens have been criticized for the policy of closing trolleybus routes in the city center since 2014.
 In the course of work on the improvement program "My street" removed the contact network, and the routes were reduced.
 With the launch of the "Magistral", a number of trolleybus routes were replaced by buses.
 The media reported on the plans until 2020 to further reduce trolleybus traffic.
 In January 2017, a rally for the preservation of the trolleybus network, which was attended by about 900 people, took place at Suvorovskaya Square.

 According to official data, in 2016, 600 million (12%) passengers used public transport more than in 2010; passenger traffic of economically active citizens increased by 63% compared to 2010.
 At the same time, the Moscow Department of Transport said that ground transportation has become better to comply with the schedule (accuracy of 94% in 2015 against 76% in 2010).

+By 2023, Moscow had one of the largest fleet of electric buses in the world, with over 1,000 electric buses in operation.